-Corporations' tax base will begin with taxable income and add-back similar preference items of accelerated depreciation, certain deferred income, and excluded items.
+Corporations' tax base will begin with taxable income and addback similar preference items of accelerated depreciation, certain deferred income, and excluded items.
+Of particular interest to banks is a rule which disallows interest deductions to the extent that tax-exempt -instruments are included in a bank's investment portfolio.